 Try a Baby & Parent Class

-There are a growing number of classes throughout Dublin for parents and babies, including introducing baby to music and movement, baby massage and yoga.
-Search our baby and toddler classes for further information.
+There are a number of classes throughout Dublin for parents and babies, including introducing baby to music and movement, baby massage and yoga.

 The Little Gym have parent/child classes to promote early development and provide a strong foundation for your child’s critical first three years.
 The weekly classes will help your child achieve new milestones and prepare for more advanced challenges during each stage of growth